rbingham97/IDD-Fa20-Lab01/README.md

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**

 According to the Arduino documentation, analogWrite() automatically outputs a PWM waveform to the specified pin, with duty cycle determined by the second argument proportional to its value in the range of 0 to 255.
 Contrastingly, digitalWrite() simply puts either a constant high or low voltage onto the specified pin.
 We can thus infer that analogWrite() is doing some ongoing internal computation to ouptut a waveform (or is outsourcing that task to a board peripheral), whereas digitalWrite() simply changes the state of a pin once.

+# Section 2 - Make A Digital Timer!

+## Part A - Solder the OLED

+(insert pic of breadboard)

+## Part B - Lowly Multimeter

+My code to run the lowly multimeter can be found (insert link)

+## Part C - Rotary Encoder

+When set up on the breadboard, the encoder works correctly.

+## Part D - Make the Arduino Sing!

+**a.
+How would you change the code to make the song play twice as fast?**

+On line 36 of the example, the code calculates the time-domain length of each note by dividing 1000 ms by the note lengths.
+By changing this line to calculate note lengths by dividing 500 by the note lengths, the song plays twice as fast.

+**b.
+What song is playing?**

+I think that it's Taps?
+I could be wrong about that.
+It's a recognizable jingle for sure, but I never learned the names of common jingles very well.

+## Part E - Make your own timer

+**a.
+Make a short video showing how your timer works, and what happens when time is up!**

+**b.
+Post a link of the completed lab report to your GitHub repo.**